 Are immunizations safe?

 Reactions to the shots may occur, but they are rarely serious.
 The site may be tender to touch for a few days.
-Remember that the risk in not immunizing your child is far greater than the risk of a serious reaction.
+Remember that the risk in not immunizing far greater than the risk of a serious reaction.

 What should I know about thimerosal and autism?

 Thimerosal is an organic mercury-based preservative used in vaccines.
 Thimerosal has been an additive to vaccines since the 1930’s because it is very effective in preventing bacterial and fungal contamination.
 There are no valid studies that show a link between thimerosal in vaccines and autistic spectrum disorder.
 Additional information here.

 Diphtheria – is easily spread through coughing or sneezing.
 Symptoms of this preventable disease can lead to difficulty swallowing, suffocation, heart failure or paralysis if untreated (more info here).

 Tetanus – also known as lockjaw enters though a wound and produces a poison which impacts the nervous system.
 Symptoms of this preventable disease lead to headache, irritability, stiffness, and muscle spasms.
 Three out of ten people in the U.S. who get tetanus die (more info here).

 Pertussis – also known as whooping cough is highly contagious and causes severe spells of coughing which can interfere with eating, drinking and breathing.
 In the United States about 65% of reported cases are in children under 5 years old (more info here).

 Measles – is highly contagious.
 One in every 1,000 children who get it will contract encephalitis which can lead to deafness and/or mental retardation.
 Symptoms of this preventable disease are a rash, high fever, cough, runny nose, and water eyes, lasting for up to two weeks (more info here).